ugr-sail/sinergym/docs/source/pages/environments.rst

 To add new buildings to *Sinergym*, follow these steps:

   1. **Add your building file** (*epJSON*) to the `buildings <https://github.com/ugr-sail/sinergym/tree/main/sinergym/data/buildings>`__ directory.
 Ensure it's compatible with the EnergyPlus version used by *Sinergym*.
 If you're using an *IDF* file from an older version, update it with **IDFVersionUpdater** and convert it to *epJSON* format using **ConvertInputFormat**.
 Both tools are available in the EnergyPlus installation folder.

   2. **Adjust building objects** like ``RunPeriod`` and ``SimulationControl`` to suit your needs in Sinergym.
 We recommend setting ``run_simulation_for_sizing_periods`` to ``No`` in ``SimulationControl``. ``RunPeriod`` sets the episode length, which can be configured in the building file or Sinergym settings (see :ref:`runperiod`).
 Make these modifications in the *IDF* before step 1 or directly in the *epJSON* file.

   3. **Identify the components** of the building that you want to observe and control.
 This is the most challenging part of the process.
 Typically, users are already familiar with the building and know the *name* and *key* of the elements in advance.
 If not, follow the process below:

     a.
-Run a preliminary simulation with EnergyPlus directly, without any control, to check the
-      different ``OutputVariables`` and ``Meters``.
+Run a preliminary simulation with EnergyPlus directly, without any control, to check the different ``OutputVariables`` and ``Meters``.
 Consult the output files, specifically the *RDD* extension file, to identify possible observable variables.

     b.
-The challenge is knowing the names but not the possible *Keys* (EnergyPlus doesn't initially
-      provide this information).
+The challenge is knowing the names but not the possible *Keys* (EnergyPlus doesn't initially provide this information).
 Use these names to define the environment (see step 4).
-If the *Key* is incorrect, *Sinergym* will notify you of the error and provide a **data_available.txt** file in the output, as it has already connected with the EnergyPlus API.
+If the *Key* is incorrect, *Sinergym* will notify you of the error and provide a ``data_available.txt`` file in the output, as it has already connected with the EnergyPlus API.
 This file contains all the **controllable schedulers** for the actions and all the **observable variables**, now with their respective *Keys*, enabling the correct definition of the environment.

   4. With this information, the next step is **defining the environment** using the building model.
-   You have several options:
+You can:

     a.
 Use the *Sinergym* environment constructor directly.
-The arguments for building observation
-     and control are explained within the class and should be specified in the same format as the EnergyPlus API.
+The arguments for building observation and control are explained within the class and should be specified in the same format as the EnergyPlus API.

     b.
 Set up the configuration to register environment IDs directly.
-For more information,
-     refer to :ref:`Environments Configuration and Registration`. *Sinergym* will verify that the established configuration is correct and notify about any potential errors.
+For more information, refer to :ref:`Environments Configuration and Registration`. *Sinergym* will verify that the established configuration is correct and notify about any potential errors.

   5. If you used *Sinergym*'s registry, you will have access to environment IDs associated with your building.
 Use them with ``gym.make(<environment_id>)`` as usual.
 Besides, if you created an environment instance directly, use that instance to start interacting with the building.

 .. note:: To obtain information about the environment instance with the new building model, refer to
           :ref:`Getting information about Sinergym environments`.